apostrophecms/stagecoach/README.md

 ### Avoiding passwords

 `sc-deploy` does make several ssh connections.
 Entering a password for each one is painful.
 You should definitely [set up a trusted ssh public key that allows you to ssh to your server without entering your password over and over.](http://archive.oreilly.com/pub/h/66) Passwords are error-prone, annoying and insecure.
 Friends don't let friends use passwords.

+## sc-restart

+If you need to restart your app but you don't have any code changes to deploy, use the `sc-restart` convenience command.
+In most cases this is unnecessary because `forever` will automatically keep the app running, but you might find it useful if you have changed something in the server environment and need to force your app to notice.

+`sc-restart` will always run the `deployment/stop` and `deployment/start` scripts properly, providing support for restarting multiple instances of the app on the same server.

 ## sc-rollback